OpenActuarial/openactuarial/README.md

 ## Overview

-`openactuarial` is a meta-package: it contains no code of its own and exists to install the seven OpenActuarial packages in one step.
+`openactuarial` is a meta-package: it contains no code of its own and exists to install the eight OpenActuarial packages in one step.
 The ecosystem covers general actuarial workflows — experience analysis, projection, rating and pricing, reserving, loss modeling, tail estimation, and portfolio simulation — as small packages that share conventions and compose across seams.